-Throughout holiday shopping seasons past, the words “Only”, “Exclusive”, “Free Shipping”, “Final Hours”, and even “20% Off” in subject lines would have most certainly caught our attention and lead to us to open the email to review a retailer’s offer.
+Throughout holiday shopping seasons past, the words “Only”, “Exclusive”, “Free Shipping”, “Final Hours”, and even “20% Off” in subject lines would have most certainly caught our attention and lead to us to open the email to review a retailer’s holiday offer.
 We knew that the deals really were for a limited time and that there was a good chance that we might not see them again until the last days leading up to Christmas (when it would cost a heavy premium to have the gifts arrive by December 24th and, therefore in theory, cancel out the “savings”).

-This year, there has been virtually a non-stop string of deals from a wide range of online retailers.
+This year, there has been virtually a non-stop string of retail holiday offers from a wide range of online retailers.
 While I appreciate all the opportunities to save on my gift buying, both my business and personal inboxes are suffering from excess email volume and offer fatigue from the altogether too many mailings that are consistently being sent from online stores.
 There is no way around the fact that the buying for the 2011 holiday season was done based on a forecast of much improved economic conditions and the hopeful release of pent up demand.
 We all thought the worst was going to be behind us by now!

 It’s understandable that many retailers feel the need to use every play in their promotional playbook to move their holiday season inventory out the door.
 However, repeatedly blasting the same mass “offer du jour” via email, Facebook and Twitter results in a lot of unwanted noise and weakens the potential impact of the overall quality of dialogue with store customers.